New South Wales gold rush: Beginnings of the rush

 The discovery of gold was the discovery that changed a nation.
 Twenty-eight years after the Fish River discovery, a man named Edward Hargraves discovered a 'grain of gold' in a billabong near Bathurst in 1851.

-Edward returned to New South Wales from the Californian goldfields where he was unfortunately unsuccessful.
+Hargraves returned to New South Wales from the Californian goldfields where he was unsuccessful.
 Hargraves decided to begin searching for gold in the state of New South Wales.
 The geological features of the country around Bathurst, with its quartz outcrops and gullies, seemed similar to those of the Californian fields.
 In February 1851, Hargraves and his guide, John Lister, set out on horseback with a pan and rocking-cradle, to Lewis Ponds Creek, a tributary of the Macquarie River close to Bathurst.
-On 12 February 1851, they found gold at a place he called Ophir.
-He said that "once in the creek bed he somehow felt surrounded by gold"....
+On 12 February 1851, they found gold at a place called Ophir named by William Tom's father after a region in the Old Testament noted for its fine gold.
+Hargraves said that "once in the creek bed he somehow felt surrounded by gold"....

+Whilst Hargraves called Lister his "guide", there has been controversy as to whether it was John Lister and William Tom or Edward Hargraves who discovered the gold, with the Legislative Assembly select committee in 1890 determining in favour of Lister and Tom.

-Initially keeping the find secret, he travelled to Sydney and met the Colonial Secretary in March.
+Initially keeping the find secret, Hargraves travelled to Sydney and met the Colonial Secretary in March.
 Soon the claim was recognised and Hargraves was appointed the "Commissioner of Lands".
 He received a £10,000 reward from the New South Wales government, as well as a life pension and a £5,000 reward from the Victorian government.
 Due to a dispute with his partners, some of the reward was withheld.